-- Dates and times of events should be recorded via 'MyConcern' as accurately as possible, together with a note of when the record was made. - All documentation/records relating to child protection concerns should be placed on the child's individual Child Protection file and securely stored. - When a child who is on the child protection register leaves the school the DSP will inform the child's new school immediately. - If a child leaves the school for and other establishment, does not have a child protection file, but there have been safeguarding concerns then this should be shared with the new establishment. - The DSP will inform Children's Services/social worker of significant changes to the child protection plan or family circumstances. - If a child has a Child Protection file and moves school (either mid-year transfer or transition from Nursery to Primary or to High School), the DSP will inform the new school of the child protection concerns.
-Furthermore, the DSP will ensure; - Child Protection records MUST be held indefinitely at present whilst the Independent Inquiry into Child Sexual Abuse (IICSA) is ongoing.
+- Dates and times of events should be recorded as accurately as possible via 'MyConcern' as accurately as possible, together with a note of when the record was made. - All documentation/records relating to child protection concerns should be placed on the child's individual Child Protection file and securely stored.
+Document 2 Record Log should be filed at the beginning of each CP file and used as a chronology to log events, meetings or contacts etc. - When a child who is on the child protection register leaves the school, the DSP will inform the child's new school immediately.

+- If a child leaves the school for and other establishment, does not have a child protection file, but there have been safeguarding concerns then this should be shared with the new establishment. - The DSP will inform Children's Services/social worker of significant changes to the child protection plan or family circumstances. - If a child has a Child Protection file and moves school (either mid-year transfer or transition from Nursery to Primary, or to High School), the DSP will inform the new school of the child protection concerns.

+Furthermore, the DSP will ensure:

+- Child Protection records MUST be held indefinitely at present whilst the Independent Inquiry into Child Sexual Abuse (IICSA) is ongoing.
 More information can be found on the IICSA website: IICSA Independent Inquiry into Child Sexual Abuse - a copy of the Child Protection file is securely transferred to the new school (separate from the education file) - Children's Services is advised of the change of school for a child on the CPR